 Attributing climate-change data

-Thursday 18 May 2006This is more than 18 years old.
+Thursday 18 May 2006This is over 18 years old.
 Be careful.

 The ongoing debate about global warming fascinates me, and one of the more interesting questions is how scientists determine that human actions are the cause.
 Many conservatives seems bent on chalking it up to natual cycles.
 So it’s interesting to see the Wall Street Journal publishing Scientists Explain How They Attribute Climate-Change Data.
 It’s a quick (too quick) overview of the ways scientists rule out various explanations for the warming being observed, and conclude that it is human action after all.